JOB DESCRIPTION

 University degree or higher in social science, business development or business management.

-A minimum 5 years of proven experience in a similar role with international exposure is a MUST.
+A minimum of 5 years of proven experience in a similar role with international exposure is a MUST.

 Experience in conducting social audits/assessments is strongly preferred.